 “Medium-Duty Engine” means a heavy-duty engine that is used in a medium-duty vehicle.

-“Medium-Duty Vehicle” means any 1992 through 2006 model-year heavy-duty low-emission, ultra-low-emission, super-ultra-low-emission or zero-emission vehicle certified to the standards in section 1960.1(h)(2) having a manufacturer’s gross vehicle weight rating of 14,000 pounds or less and any 2000 and subsequent model heavy-duty low-emission, ultra-low-emission, super-ultra-low-emission or zero-emission vehicle certified to the standards in section 1961(a)(1), 1961.2, or 1962 having a manufacturer's gross vehicle weight rating between 8,500 and 14,000 pounds.
+“Medium-Duty Vehicle” means any 1992 through 2006 model-year heavy-duty low-emission, ultra-low-emission, super-ultra-low-emission or zero-emission vehicle certified to the standards in section 1960.1(h)(2) having a manufacturer’s gross vehicle weight rating of 14,000 pounds or less and any 2000 through 2026 model heavy-duty low-emission, ultra-low-emission, super-ultra-low-emission or zero-emission vehicle certified to the standards in section 1961(a)(1), 1961.2, 1961.4, or 1962 having a manufacturer's gross vehicle weight rating between 8,500 and 14,000 pounds.

-“Optional Low NOx Engine” means a 2015 or subsequent model heavy-duty Otto-cycle engine certified to the optional low NOx emission standards, which are below the primary NOx emission standard applicable for that model year.
+“Optional Low NOx Engine” means a 2015 through 2026 model heavy-duty Otto-cycle engine certified to the optional low NOx emission standards, which are below the primary NOx emission standard applicable for that model year.

 “Optionally certified hybrid powertrain or hybrid powertrain or heavy-duty hybrid powertrain” means a group of components that includes an engine, electric motor-generator system, rechargeable energy storage system other than a conventional battery system or conventional flywheel, battery management system, including charge controller and thermal management systems and associated power electronics.
 Transmissions, final drives and drive shafts may be included as powertrain components if specified by the hybrid powertrain manufacturer.
 Supplemental electrical batteries and hydraulic accumulators are examples of hybrid energy storage systems.
 Note other examples of systems that qualify as hybrid engines or powertrains are systems that recover kinetic energy and use it to power an electric heater in the aftertreatment.